Niuskir/orbitals/README.md

-# Hydrogen Wavefunctions & Electron Density orbitals visualization in 3D
+# A Blender 3D extension to visualize Hydrogen Wavefunctions & Electron Density orbitals in 3D

-An Extension for Blender 3D Fee Software Modeling which allows you to visualize electron probability density wave functions in a Hydrogen atom/
+An Extension for Blender 3D Fee Software to visualize electron probability density wave functions in a Hydrogen atom.

-Blender 3D is freeware and you can download it here: https://www.blender.org/download/
+Blender 3D is freeware: https://www.blender.org/download/

 Extension tested on Blender 4.2 & 4.3 Beta